 The program has a number of projects aimed at improving on healthcare, education, environment conservation practices, improving the standards of living, building community schools, or helping youth with their ventures and so many other initiatives aimed at improving the communities in need.

 Daily general volunteer activities can include playing creative games like coaching sports, participating in slum and community outreaches.
 These projects can be really tiring placements which can be very emotional but also amazing, the work you will do will be greatly received and you can make a difference regardless of your background and skills set.

 Go Volunteer Africa has lots of volunteer projects in Kenya where you can work to help the environment and wildlife.
 If you would like to help people then medical and healthcare programs will appeal to you.
-You can teach in Nairobi slums and you can utilize your skills and creativity to improve education and help children to escape poverty in Kericho, western Kenya.
+You can teach in Nairobi slums and you can utilize your skills and creativity to improve education and help children to escape poverty in Kenya.

 Volunteer placements include help local teacher, giving lessons, creating fun games whilst giving youngsters attention.
 Schools are often underfunded and lack resources.
 You could teach English in Kenya and help with activities in the classroom and to improve levels of spoken English.

 Volunteering in Kenya with Go Volunteer Africa will be one of the most challenging but most fulfilling experiences of your life.
 You will have the opportunity to try different roles and projects, dependent on your interests and skills.
-These volunteer opportunities do not require specialized skills (although these would be an advantage), and we accept volunteers for both short and long-term placements, all the year round.
+These volunteer opportunities in Kenya do not require specialized skills (although these would be an advantage), and we accept volunteers for both short and long-term placements, all the year round.

 One of the advantages of the Community volunteer projects is that you are not limited to one job role and will have the opportunity to ‘sample’ other roles during your placement.
 To become involved in another projects simply inform a member of staff who will happily make any necessary arrangements.